Optimization-centric cutting feedback for semiparametric models: Misspecified nonparametric copula model

 Let $\pi_t(\theta)$ denote the OCCP based on $\{\bfy_s\}_{s=1}^t$.
 To assess the accuracy of the OCCP, we consider the $h$-steps ahead posterior predictive density,

+for $h=1, \dots, 8$.
 5000 draws are generated from \eqref{pred_density} by sampling $\theta \sim \pi_t(\theta)$, and then sampling from $p(\bfy_{t+h} \mid \bfy_t, \dots, \bfy_{t-o+1}, \theta)$ \citep{Smith2016}.
-A metric $\log \widehat{f} _{t+h \mid t} (y_{j, t+h} \mid \bfy_t, \dots, \bfy_{t-o+1})$ is then computed based on a kernel density estimate of the logarithm of draws from \eqref{pred_density}, evaluated at the observed $y_{j, t+h}$ $\forall j$.
+A metric $\log \widehat{f} _{t+h \mid t} (y_{j, t+h} \mid \bfy_t, \dots, \bfy_{t-o+1})$ is then computed based on a kernel density estimate of the log of draws from \eqref{pred_density}, evaluated at the observed $y_{j, t+h}$ $\forall j$.
 Higher values of this metric indicate better posteriors for performing predictions.
 We compute the OCCP based on the first $t=266$ observations, reserving the last $8$ observations for prediction.
-This is a challenging task, especially for the first variable, output growth, as there are extreme shocks towards the end.
-From Figure \ref{Fig6}, $\alpha=0.1$ produces the highest score nearly uniformly across all variables and time steps, with $\alpha=0.25$ close behind, illustrating the robustness of this prior setting and the advantages of considering $\alpha<1$ for forecasting.
+This is a challenging task, especially for the first variable (output growth) as there are extreme shocks near the end.
+From Figure \ref{Fig6}, $\alpha=0.1$ produces the highest score almost uniformly across all variables and time steps, illustrating the robustness of the R\'{e}nyi divergence and advantages of $\alpha<1$ for forecasting.